-- Plagiarism is copying the work of another individual or resource, representing the work of others as his or her own, and/or submitting written materials without proper attribution or acknowledgment of the source.
+- o Failing to Submit a Required Signature and Forgery: Students are required to secure a signature of a parent/guardian on homework/tests and red folders when requested.
+Forgery of signature is unacceptable and students will be referred to administration. - o Plagiarism is copying the work of another individual or resource, representing the work of others as his or her own, and/or submitting written materials without proper attribution or acknowledgment of the source.
 Students are responsible for acknowledging when they have used others' words and ideas.
-Since the intellectual work of others constitutes a kind of property, plagiarism is a form of theft. - Academic Integrity: Students are expected to complete their own work.
+Since the intellectual work of others constitutes a kind of property, plagiarism is a form of theft. - o Academic Integrity: Students are expected to complete their own work.
 We do recognize peer teaching and peer learning are important and effective study strategies for students.
 However, giving a completed assignment to a friend is not peer teaching and copying answers is not peer learning.
 Unintentionally or otherwise, the student who passed on the assignment enabled cheating to occur, and has therefore committed the same violation as the person who turned in copied work.
-Without express consent of the classroom teacher, Al-assisted technology (for example, ChatGPT), will be included as a violation of academic integrity.
+Without express consent of the classroom teacher, AI-assisted technology (for example, ChatGPT), will be included as a violation of academic integrity.

-• Being Disrespectful toward a Staff Member:
+Being Disrespectful toward a Staff Member: